 3. Aggression Replacement Training (ART)

-This methods used 5 steps that are taught via psycho-education and role play:
+This method uses five steps that are taught via psycho-education and role play:

 - Identification of triggers for anger both externally and internally.